ingeneious/assessor-analysis/README.md

 # assessor-analysis
-This package is a complete package in R designed to help automate flexible statistical analysis of predictor performance.
+This package (under construction!) is a complete package in R designed to help automate flexible statistical analysis of predictor performance.
 Currently used for CAGI (@ genome-interpretation.org)